 FAQ: How good is eWallet's encryption?

-eWallet is very secure, and stores your data using 256-bit AES encryption.
+eWallet uses the secure 256-bit Advanced Encryption Standard (AES) for encrypting information in your wallet.
 This is the same encryption method that many government organizations require to protect their data.
 On specific platforms, eWallet's AES encryption is also FIPS (Federal Information Processing Standard) compliant:FIPS Certification, Windows

-Ilium Software eWallet 6 and 7 are FIPS compliant on the Microsoft Windows XP, Windows Vista, Windows 7, Windows Mobile 5.0 and Windows Mobile 6.0 platforms where it uses Microsoft cryptographic libraries that have received certificates and been validated as conforming to the Advanced Encryption Standard (AES) Algorithm, as specified in Federal Information Processing Standard Publication 197, Advanced Encryption Standard.
+Ilium Software eWallet 6, 7 and 8 (Windows Desktop and Windows Mobile) are FIPS compliant on the Microsoft Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, Windows Mobile 5.0 and Windows Mobile 6.0 platforms where it uses Microsoft cryptographic libraries that have received certificates and been validated as conforming to the Advanced Encryption Standard (AES) Algorithm, as specified in Federal Information Processing Standard Publication 197, Advanced Encryption Standard.
 Please see the Advanced Encryption Standard Algorithm Validation List for more information.

 Product: Windows 8 (Desktop)